NUTR 315 - Food Service Studies II: Operations Management

 Other Course Information

-This course, in part, fulfills the requirements for the Didactic Program in Dietetics approved by the American Dietetic Association.
+This course fulfills in part, the requirements for the Didactic Program in Dietetics accredited by the Accreditation Council for Education in Nutrition and Dietetics.

 Review and Approval